-Dust-free handling is achieved because the system remains closed at all times.
+Dust-free powder and materials handling is achieved because the system remains closed (contained) at all times.

-By virtue of the outer 'lip seal' on the discharge station and the 'alpha-beta' coupling mechanism the Matcon system is closed at all times which helps to contain product and removes the risk of dust hazards.
+By virtue of the outer 'lip seal' on the discharge station and the 'alpha-beta' coupling mechanism the Matcon powder handling system is closed at all times which helps to contain product and removes the risk of dust hazards.

-Butterfly and Slide-Valve IBCs cannot close effectively once flow has started.
-But because the Cone Valve opens & closes vertically it can be shut off at any time to stop flow of product completely.
+Butterfly and Slide-Valve IBCs cannot close effectively once the flow of materials has started.
+But because the Cone Valve opens & closes vertically it can be shut off at any time to stop the flow of product completely.
 The valve closes under both gravity and the weight of material overhead, in the direction of powder flow.

 Because of this, dosing straight out of the IBC can be achieved to accurate metered feed volumes for batch dosing.
 This removes the need for secondary screw feeders which can be cumbersome to clean and hold up changeovers.